-MONROE, Mich. – Residential furniture industry veteran and American Home Furnishings Hall of Fame honoree Steven M. Kincaid died on June 20.
+MONROE, Mich. – Residential furniture industry veteran and American Home Furnishings Hall of Fame honoree Steven M. Kincaid passed away on June 20.
 He was 71.

 News of his death was announced June 22 by La-Z-Boy Inc.